When you're proposing employment contract changes, you must inform all affected employees and workers and any relevant employee representatives.

 For example, a clause in a contract might say that in certain circumstances an employee's working days or work location might be changed.

-Any flexibility clause should be clear and allow for reasonable advance notice before any relevant contract change is introduced.
+- provides reasonable advance notice before you introduce any relevant contract change

 Using flexibility clauses reasonably